-The significantly higher (lower) normalization of the $M{\rm BH}-M$ relation in WeakFB (StrongFB) with respect to Ref may appear, at first glance, to be counter-intuitive.
+The significantly higher (lower) normalisation of the $M{\rm BH}$ - M{\star} relation in WeakFB (StrongFB) with respect to Ref may appear, at first glance, to be counter-intuitive.
 Using OWLS simulations featuring the Booth & Schaye (2009) implementation of AGN feedback, Booth & Schaye (2010) concluded that the mass of BHs is established primarily by the mass of their host dark matter halo, with a secondary dependence upon the concentration of the halo.
 Naïvely, one might therefore expect that galaxies of fixed stellar mass would host less (more) massive BHs, with respect to Ref, in WeakFB (StrongFB), since they reside in lower- (higher-) mass haloes.
 However, this reasoning neglects another consequence of changing the star formation feedback efficiency: in order to achieve self-regulation, BHs in the WeakFB (StrongFB) case must compensate for the lower (higher) star formation feedback efficiency by liberating more (less) AGN feedback energy.
-Since we adopt a fixed feedback efficiency for AGN, $\epsilon_f = 0.15$ , BHs can only adjust their energy output by growing at different rates and hence yielding $M{\rm BH}$ - $M$ relations that are offset from that of Ref at z = 0.1.
-Note that in the WeakFB case, no upturn is seen in the $M{\rm BH}$ - $M$ relation at intermediate mass scales, since the lack of stellar feedback enables BHs hosted by low-mass galaxies to reach the mass at which their growth becomes regulated, or even quenched, by AGN feedback.
+Since we adopt a fixed feedback efficiency for AGN, $\epsilon{\rm f}=0.15$, BHs can only adjust their energy output by growing at different rates and hence yielding $M{\rm BH}-M{\star}$ relations that are offset from that of Ref at z=0.1.
+Note that in the WeakFB case, no upturn is seen in the $M{\rm BH}-M{\star}$ relation at intermediate mass scales, since the lack of stellar feedback enables BHs hosted by low-mass galaxies to reach the mass at which their growth becomes regulated, or even quenched, by AGN

 Finally, panels (h) and (i) show the metallicities of the ISM (specifically, star-forming particles) and stars, respectively, as a function of stellar mass.
-At the low- and intermediate-mass scales, the simple shift in the normalization of the relations as a function of the adopted stellar feedback efficiency indicates that the outflows driven by this mechanism eject metal-rich gas from galaxies, preventing galaxies from acquiring the metallicity expected in the simple 'closed box' chemical evolution scenario.
-The convergence of the median relations for the three models at high metallicity indicates that the ejection of metal-rich gas in massive galaxies is less efficient than at low masses, and/or is not driven primarily by star formation feedback (see also e.g. de Rossi, Tissera & Scannapieco

-2007; Davé, Finlator & Oppenheimer 2011; Obreja et al. 2014; Creasey, Theuns & Bower 2015).
-The observation of a similar anticorrelation between baryonic mass and metal-loss in local galaxies is widely perceived as convincing evidence for the ubiquity of outflows, and of their efficiency as a mechanism to transport metals away from the ISM (e.g. Tremonti et al. 2004; Zahid et al. 2014).
+At the low- and intermediate-mass scales, the simple shift in the normalisation of the relations as a function of the adopted stellar feedback efficiency indicates that the outflows driven by this mechanism eject metal-rich gas from galaxies, preventing galaxies from acquiring the metallicity expected in the simple "closed box" chemical evolution scenario.
+The convergence of the median relations for the three models at high metallicity indicates that the ejection of metal-rich gas in massive galaxies is less efficient than at low masses, and/or is not driven primarily by star formation feedback (see also e.g. de Rossi et al. 2007; Davé et al. 2011; Obreja et al. 2014; Creasey et al. 2015).
+The observation of a similar anti-correlation between baryonic mass and metalloss in local galaxies is widely perceived as convincing evidence for the ubiquity of outflows, and of their efficiency as a mechanism to transport metals away from the ISM (e.g. Tremonti et al. 2004; Zahid et al. 2014).

 In summary, the efficiency of feedback associated with star formation has a strong effect on a broad range of galaxy scaling relations.
-This is primarily, but not exclusively, because a factor of 2 changes to the efficiency significantly alter the relationship between stellar mass and halo mass.
-The changes seen in the properties of the z = 0.1 EAGLE galaxy population as a result of such changes are, for several key scaling relations, at a level that is significantly greater than the observational uncertainty.
+This is primarily, but not exclusively, because factor of two changes to the efficiency significantly alter the relationship between stellar mass and halo mass.
+The changes seen in the properties of the z=0.1 EAGLE galaxy population as a result of such changes are, for several key scaling relations, at a level that is significantly greater than the observational uncertainty.